 Candidates must prove subject matter competency by completing an approved subject matter program or passing equivalent subject matter exams (CSET).
 These exams must be passed prior to applying for student teaching.

 Candidates must meet or exceed the minimum standards for passing all four state-mandated California Teaching Performance Assessments (CalTPAs), and complete and successfully present their electronic Portfolio.

 Candidates must be recommended by the faculty of the School of Education as having all requisite professional qualities to be successful as a teacher.

 11. Professional Dispositions and Competencies Evaluations

-Candidates must demonstrate high performance in each Professional Dispositions and Competencies Evaluation for teacher preparation coursework in order to remain in the Teacher Preparation Program.
+Candidates must demonstrate high performance in each Professional Dispositions and Competencies Evaluation for teacher preparation and pedagogy coursework in order to remain in the Teacher Preparation Program.
 Evidence of unaddressed concerns (scores of 1 or 2), or failing to meet a professional disposition may lead to dismissal.